CogentRoleplayCommunity/FogentRoleplay/src/CoreRules/CombatRules/Range.md

 # Range

 Effective Range is the range up to which you are accurate, scaling with the size of the corresponding Weapon/Magic Skill Dice Pool.
-Max Range is the maximum range an attack reach, though not without consequences.
+Max Range is the maximum range an attack can reach, though not without consequences.

 |  Range Type  |         Effective Range         | Max Range (ft) |
 | :----------: | :-----------------------------: | :------------: |